 Popularly known as a rustic French tart, a galette is an open free-form pastry filled with fruits and roughly folded borders.

-Because it is free-form, you don’t need any special pan to shape the dough.
+Similar to a crostata, because it is free-form, you don’t need any special pan to shape the dough.

 Why you’ll love this recipe